 May 6, 2019

-Wired vs. Wireless Home Security Systems: Which is Better?
+Wired vs. Wireless Home Security Systems: Which is Best?

-Over half of convicted burglars surveyed in a 2012 study said they'd call it quits when they found out that a building had an alarm system.
+A majority of burglars say they'd call it quits if they found out that a building had an alarm system.
 They also reported that when there's no noise, no nearby police, and nobody's home, alarm systems become the most effective deterrent to a break-in.
 Of course, beyond warding off crimes, security systems also tend to stop them when they’re in progress.

-But with more technological choices than ever, there’s a common question among homeowners who decide to upgrade to this kind of protection: is wireless security better than wired?
+But with more technology choices than ever, there's a common question among homeowners who decide to upgrade to this kind of protection: is wireless security better than wired?

-In this article, we look at the pros and cons of wireless security systems and their hard-wired counterparts, examining installation, reliability, portability, and other key features shared by effective home setups.
+In this article, we look at the pros and cons of wireless security systems and their hard-wired counterparts, examining installation, reliability, portability, and other critical features shared by effective home setups.